-"Plastics production has increased twentyfold since 1964 yet just 5% of plastics are recycled effectively, while 40% end up in landfill and a third in fragile ecosystems such as the world’s oceans."
+"Plastics production has increased twentyfold since 1964 and is expected to double in the next 20 years and almost quadruple by 2050.
+Only 5% of plastics are recycled effectively, while 40% end up in landfill and a third in fragile ecosystems such as the world’s oceans." - The Guardian

 Plastic containers are usually the preferred.
 Due to convenience and affordability, we purchase and throw away plastic containers as if they are part of our daily routine.
 Using plastic to store our meals have become so ingrained in our lives we are completely oblivious to the extraordinary amounts of greenhouse gas emitted from the process of plastic production.

 If you’re thinking to yourself “Plastic only makes up a tiny portion of my weekly rubbish, it can’t be that bad”, then consider this: According to Clean Up Australia, plastics have been the most frequently picked up category of rubbish collected over the past 20 years.
 The pollution and contamination caused by plastic litter are directly responsible for the death of millions of marine wildlife every year.
 If you’re not a big fan of ocean-life and wondering how plastic has anything to do with your food, your health, and your goals, consider the biggest study ever conducted regarding leaching chemicals in plastic products.